makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 **`Task<long> ExecuteInsertRawAsync(this DatabaseFacade databaseFacade, string sql, CancellationToken cancellationToken = default, params object[] parameters)`**

 Executes an insert statement and return the ID of the newly inserted record.

+### Unique Constraint Extensions

+**`DbContextOptionsBuilder UseUniqueConstraintInterceptor(this DbContextOptionsBuilder optionsBuilder)`**

+This method extends the `DbContextOptionsBuilder` object.
+It must be called from within the `OnConfiguring` override method in the database context.
+It attaches an interceptor to the context that captures unique constraint failures and throws a `UniqueConstraintException`.
+The exception contains a `UniqueConstraintDetails` property called Details which holds the schema, table name and field name that have caused the issue.
+The original exception is returned in the InnerException property.

+**`UniqueConstraintDetails GetUniqueConstraintDetails(this DbContext context, Exception e)`** **`UniqueConstraintDetails GetUniqueConstraintDetailsAsync(this DbContext context, Exception e)`**

+These methods extend the `DbContext` object.
+They are passed an exception and if it is a unique constraint failure then they return a `UniqueConstraintDetails` object which contains the schema, table and field names.
+If the exception is not the result of a unique constraint failing, then `null` is returned.
+These methods should be used in a catch block after executing some SQL (see `TestGetUniqueConstraintDetailsFromSqlTableAsync` in GetUniqueConstraintDetailsTests.cs for an example).